composable-systems/dropwizard-cassandra/README.md

 The Cluster instance is wrapped as a `Managed` object in Dropwizard, allowing it to be properly closed when the application terminates.
 Graceful termination is attempted first (with a configurable wait period), after which the cluster will be forcefully terminated.
-Remember that we're talking about the client driver being closed... not the actual Cassandra cluster (unfortunately DataStax used a confusing term for their client API in this case).
+Remember that we're talking about the client driver being closed... not the actual Cassandra cluster.

 ### Health Check